locustio/locust/docs/installation.rst

     $ locust -V
     locust |version| from /usr/local/lib/python3.10/site-packages/locust (python 3.10.6)

-3. Now it is time to :ref:`create your first test! <quickstart>`
+3. Done!
+Now you can :ref:`create your first test <quickstart>`

 Pre-release builds
 ------------------

-If you need the latest and greatest version of Locust and cannot wait for the next proper release, you can install a dev build like this:
+If you need the latest and greatest version of Locust and cannot wait for the next release, you can install a dev build like this:

 .. code-block:: console